 - You will see a list of the proposals that you have in draft mode or have submitted.
 Click on the “Edit” button next to the draft proposal you wish to change and submit.

 - Amending a proposal is just the same as for the original submission process, except that the online form will be automatically completed with the answers that you provided previously.
-You don’t have to change an answer if you do not wish to.
+You don’t have to change an answer if you do not wish.

-Full papers are required to be submitted for 1st review no later than 12 June 2020
+Full papers are required to be submitted by no later than 15th July 2022.

-All authors who have their papers accepted for presentation must register and pay for their attendance.
+- All authors who have their papers accepted for presentation must register and pay for their attendance, at a minimum, for the day of the Conference on which they are presenting.
 Accepted presenters will be given access to the Early Bird Registration rates.
 ANCOLD is unable to offer any financial assistance to submitting authors.

 - All authors who have submitted have approval to travel and attend the event in person.